116davinder/kafka-newrelic-jmx-integration/readme.md

 ## Assumptions
 ```
+1. Production Ready Kafka Installation (https://github.com/116davinder/kafka-cluster-ansible )
-NewRelic Infra Agent should be already installed and version should be higher than 1.3.x.
+2. NewRelic Infra Agent should be already installed and version should be higher than 1.3.x.
 ```

 ## Requirements